Ulysses Lee: Life and work

 Having been in ROTC at Howard, Lee was initially commissioned a first lieutenant with the Tuskegee Airmen.
 He was the author-editor of the Army Service Forces manual, Leadership and the Negro Soldier, published in 1944.
 He served with the office of the Chief of Military History from 1946 to 1952, retiring as a major after 10 years of active duty.
 (Note: President Truman's Executive Order 9981 desegregating the U.S. military was issued in 1948; the last segregated unit was not disbanded until 1954.)
 The Employment of Negro Troops was largely written between 1947 and 1951 but not published (in somewhat altered/edited form) until a decade later.
 Robert R. Kirsch, the Los Angeles Times book editor, called it "incisive and penetrating...takes up the hard questions and does not compromise on the answers."

 After World War II he earned his doctorate Phi Beta Kappa at the University of Chicago.
 He taught at Lincoln University in Missouri from 1953 to 1956.
 In 1956 he joined the faculty of Morgan State College as a professor of English.
 In 1963 he was the inaugural winner of the Morgan State University Distinguished Teacher of the Year award.
 At the time of his death he was also a professor of American civilization at Penn State through a cooperative program with Morgan State and was the editor-designate of the Journal of Negro History.
 In the year prior to his sudden death from a heart attack at age 56 he was studying the socioeconomically—and thus racially—disproportionate impacts of Vietnam War-era military draft system.

 Dr. Lee's funeral was at the Washington National Cathedral in Washington, D.C.
 Sterling Brown of Howard University gave the eulogy.
 Dr. Lee is buried at Lincoln Memorial Cemetery in Suitland, Maryland.

 Personal

 Lee, the oldest child of seven children, came from a military family.
 His grandfather served in the Union Army.
 His father (February 12, 1864 – April 23, 1937) was born in Washington, D.C. and was a "cavalryman at Indian Country posts and then in the Philippines."
 Ulysses Grant Lee Sr. served a five-year stint with Company I of the 25th Infantry Regiment (enlisted August 5, 1886, discharged August 4, 1891).
 At the time of the 1920 census Ulysses Lee Sr. was working as a dry-goods merchant.
+He was buried in plot 91 C 3 at Los Angeles National Cemetery.